Saokz/Translator/README.md

   I'll figure something out later.

 - The GUI is not resizable.
 You just have to deal with it being 640x400.
 I'll also figure something out for that later.
+- The translator interprets words with punctuation at the end of them as different words.
+For example, the translator will search the dictionary for the word "you?", and since "you?" is technically not a word in the dictionary, it will not know that this is an English word.
+The translation for 'you' is 'zuy', but if you tried to translate 'zuy?' into English, it might return 'ytx?' or 'ytu?'

+  This is something that I will work on.